sdelkach/Diploma-Project/README.md

 <p align="center"><img width="650" alt="image" src="https://github.com/user-attachments/assets/18894724-a326-4186-a8e2-c25897131755" /></p>

 #### 2) IP Pools
 * Virtualizor panel need to know which exactly networks should be used in working with commercial services provided by platform VM creation.
-Now, we needed add a two main networks in Virtualizor, which get access customers to their remote VMs(services).
+Now, you needed to add two main networks in Virtualizor, which get access customers to their remote VMs(services).
 * Add through netplan complete network config on VIrtualizor VM.(remember that the one VLAN just for remote access, and other for pairs with performance cluster servers, which are store all VMs).